 Novi Sad, Serbia

 Belgrade - Novi Sad - Osijek or Vukovar.
 In the morning, we will make our way to Novi Sad, Serbia's second largest city.
-Located on the Danube River, Novi Sad has a colorful history and once served as an important trading, manufacturing and cultural center.
+Located on the Danube River, Novi Sad has a colourful history and once served as an important trading, manufacturing and cultural center.
 After a guided tour of Novi Sad, we will head to the nearby city of Ilok.

 In Ilok, you will have opportunity to taste wines in one of the famous Croatia wine cellars “Iločki Podrumi” followed by an included traditional lunch.